iamgautammallick/mongodb/readme.md

 - **Subnet**: A public subnet with IPs assigned on instance launch.
 - **Security Groups**: Allows SSH (port 22) and Kubernetes-related ports (6443 for API server, 30000-32767 for NodePort services).

-Apologies for missing that part.
-Here’s the complete, revised section, including the missing details and explanations:

 ---

 # Kubernetes Installation Guide on Ubuntu 22.04